percona/pxb-docs/docs/advanced/encrypted_innodb_tablespace_backups.md

 --incremental-dir=/data/backups/inc2 \
 --keyring-file-data=/var/lib/mysql-keyring/keyring
 ```

-!!! note

-    `--apply-log-only` should be used when merging all incremental backups except the last one.
+Use `--apply-log-only` when merging all incremental backups except the last one.
 That’s why the previous line does not contain the `--apply-log-only` option.
 Even if the `--apply-log-only` was used on the last step, backup would still be consistent but in that case  server would perform the rollback phase.

 The backup is now prepared and can be restored with `--copy-back` option.
 In case the keyring has been rotated you’ll need to restore the keyring which was used to take and prepare the backup.

 ## Use the Key Management Interoperability Protocol (KMIP)

-This feature is *tech preview* quality.

 Percona XtraBackup 8.0.27-19 adds support for the Key Management
 Interoperability Protocol (KMIP) which enables the communication between